 I admit it, beets are not my favorite ingredient – tastes like dirt.
 However, it's undeniable that these red roots continue to gain recognition as one of the healthiest foods available.
 A superb source of folate and vitamin C, they also contain potent values of betalains, powerful antioxidants specific to beets.
 They contain nitrate which promotes cellular function.
 Studies on beets have found they have a profound impact on energy levels, even for athletes, and support cardiovascular health.
 I've found that a shot of beet juice is an easy way to partake in the benefits without the prolonged flavor exposure.

-Loaded with polyphenols and pectin, apples — and use the skins, are great for juicing.
-Pectin is a prebiotic and supports digestive health by feeding the gut flora that promote digestion.
+Loaded with polyphenols and pectin, apples – and the skins – are great for juicing.
+Pectin is a prebiotic and supports digestive health by feeding the gut flora that promotes digestion.
 The polyphenols contain antioxidants necessary to maintain proper immune function and health.
 Apple juice has also been recognized for its support for healthy cholesterol level.

 7. Citrus – Any of them

 Oranges, lemons, grapefruits and limes all make excellent juices, especially for breakfast.
 On their own or blended, they add flavor and a potent shot of vitamin C, flavonoids and pectin.
 The pectin encourages healthy digestion and the vitamins C and flavonoids energize immune function and contribute powerful antioxidants for overall well-being.

 These summer berries provide a sweet taste and are loaded with nutrition.
 A great source of vitamin C and folate, strawberries also contain moderate amounts of calcium, iron, and magnesium.
 They also contain iodine, an integral part of human hormone production.